wikimedia/wikimedia-discovery-golden/docs/README.md

     exlcudes known automata
--   **srp\_survtime.tsv**: Estimates (via survival analysis) of how long Wikipedia searchers stay on full-text search results page after getting there from autocomplete search.
+-   **srp\_survtime.tsv**: Estimates (via survival analysis) of how long Wikipedia searchers stay on full-text search results page after getting there from autocomplete search, split by English vs French and Catalan vs other languages.

 wdqs/
 -----